mihirnk/robot-ci/README.md

 | `KEYBOARD_LAYOUT` | Keyboard layout, defaults to us if not set |
 | `KEYBOARD_MODEL` | Keyboard model, defaults to pc105 if not set |

-### 2. Build Your Image
+### 3. Build Your Image
-1. Go to Actions tab → **Build**
+1. Navigate to the **Actions** tab and select **Build**
-2. Click **Run Workflow** and select your build options:
+2. Click the **Run Workflow** button and select your build options:
-   - Choose device model, OS distribution, and architecture
-   - Set hostname, username, and password
+   - Choose between `raspbian` (default) or `ubuntu`
+   - Provide your `admin password` and `user password`.
+Users are created based on the `EMAIL_ADDRESS` secret, for example, if `EMAIL_ADDRESS` secret is set to "user1@example.com,user2@example.com", two users will be created: "user1" and "user2" and the first user will be considered the admin and all other users will be considered regular users.
    - Configure WiFi settings for additional home networks
 3. Once the build is complete, the OS image will be available as an artifact in the Actions tab.

-### 3. Deploy & Connect
+### 4. Deploy & Connect
 1. Download and flash the image to SD card using [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
-2. Boot your Pi
+2. Boot your Pi.
+> **First Boot**: After powering on your Raspberry Pi for the first time, wait 5 minutes and then power off and on again.
+This is required for email and network services to be available.
+This is only required for the first boot.
 3. Connect via:
    - Enterprise or Home network: Check email for IP
    - Fallback AP mode: Connect to Pi's network (IP: 10.0.0.200)